If you are a landlord, or you’re thinking about property investment, then you may be wondering what tenant referencing is.

 - Religion or beliefs;

 It’s also important that landlords understand that you can’t refuse a tenancy for a tenant with a health or disability issue.

-Also, you cannot refuse a tenancy by giving the reason that the tenant is a woman with children or is pregnant.
+Also, you cannot refuse a tenancy by giving the reason that they are a woman with children or is pregnant.

 Essentially, should your potential tenant fail the referencing check, then you can legitimately refuse the tenancy, but you cannot refuse it if is based on any of the issues raised here.

-It’s also worth noting that should the prospective tenant be on Universal Credit or housing benefits, then you can decline to rent the property if they fail the referencing check.
+It’s also worth noting that should the applicant be on Universal Credit or housing benefits, then you can decline to rent the property if they fail the referencing check.